Trip Facts

 Max.
 Altitude: 5170 Meters

-The eighth day of our adventurous trek is quite a challenging one as we will trek to Gorakshep at 5170 meters.
+The eighth day of our island peak climbing journey is quite a challenging one as we will trek to Gorakshep at 5170 meters.
 We then further hike up to a height of 5364 meters to reach Everest Base Camp.
 As we go up higher, the views of the mountains get even more prominent and pleasant.
 After a roughly seven-hour journey, we will return to Gorakshep for the night.

 Walking Hours: About 7-8 Hours Trek